pieterberg/Smartie-Sorter/documentation.md

 ### 1.1.
 Project components

-The mini Arcade Game enclosure and Smartie sorting functionality were designed in Fusion 360.
+The mini arcade game enclosure and Smartie sorting functionality were designed in Fusion 360.

 The physical components used for this project were either laser cut or 3D printed.

-The woodon components were laser cut from:
+The wooden components were laser cut from:

 - 6 mm MDF